 World Matchplay Darts: Humphries and Wade Secure Semi-Final Spots

-Last updated: 19 July 2024 by Leon Marshal
+Last updated: 19 July 2024 by Leon Marshall

 In a night of high drama at the World Matchplay, Luke Humphries and James Wade delivered stunning performances to secure their spots in the semi-finals.
 Humphries’ masterclass against Dimitri Van den Bergh and Wade’s vintage display against Ross Smith set the stage for an electrifying showdown in Blackpool.